kalliub/lojinha-web-remix/README.md

 ### [🔗 Check it out!](https://lojinha-remix.netlify.app/)

+### Important: This project migration is a Work In Progress!

 ## About the project

 This project is a more updated version of the [current Lojinha official website](https://lojinhaimportados.com.br/lista/), where I better showcase my most recent learnings in Front End development, implement best practices and open it to a public repository.